Andrew Mountbatten-Windsor arrested in Epstein investigation | The National

-Andrew Mountbatten-Windsor has been arrested on suspicion of “misconduct in a public office” by police assessing claims made in the Epstein files.
+Andrew Mountbatten-Windsor has been arrested on suspicion of misconduct in public office by police assessing claims made in the Epstein files.

-Detectives from Thames Valley Police in unmarked police cars arrived at his home at Wood Farm on the Sandringham Estate in Norfolk on Thursday morning.
+Detectives from Thames Valley Police arrived in unmarked police cars at his home at Wood Farm on the Sandringham Estate in Norfolk on Thursday, shortly after 8am.

+They gathered outside the property before going inside to arrest Mr Mountbatten-Windsor on his 66th birthday.
+Police also searched his former home Royal Lodge in Windsor.

-According to the Crown Prosecution Service’s (CPS) website, misconduct in public office carries a maximum sentence of life imprisonment.
+According to the Crown Prosecution Service website, misconduct in public office carries a maximum sentence of life imprisonment.

+King Charles III issued a written statement on Thursday in response to the arrest saying "the law must take its course".

+The case is regarded as the biggest crisis for the British monarchy since the abdication in 1936 of Edward VIII over his decision to marry divorcee Wallis Simpson.

 The ream of disclosures from the millions of emails released in the Epstein files had put British detectives under pressure to vigorously investigate Mr Mountbatten-Windsor’s links with the late convicted sex offender.

-Thames Valley Police previously said the force was reviewing allegations that a woman had been trafficked to the UK by the paedophile Jeffrey Epstein to have a sexual encounter with Mr Mountbatten-Windsor.
-There were also claims that the former prince shared sensitive information with the financier while serving as a British trade envoy.
+Thames Valley Police previously said the force was reviewing allegations that a woman had been trafficked to the UK by Jeffrey Epstein to have a sexual encounter with Mr Mountbatten-Windsor.
+There were also claims that the former prince had shared sensitive information with the financier and paedophile while serving as a British trade envoy.

 Mr Mountbatten-Windsor has repeatedly denied any wrongdoing.

-The arrest represents a new low for the king's brother, who was stripped of his title “Prince Andrew” and had earlier surrendered his Duke of York dukedom late last year, meaning he is effectively no longer a royal.
+The arrest represents a new low for King Charles's brother, who was stripped of his title “Prince Andrew” and surrendered his dukedom of York late last year, meaning he is effectively no longer a royal.

-He does, however, remain in the line of succession – he is eighth in line to the throne, having gradually moved down after being born second in line.
+He does, however, remain in the line of succession.
+He is eighth in line to the throne, having gradually moved down since being born second in line.

+King Charles said he had "learnt with the deepest concern" the news about the arrest.

+“What now follows is the full, fair and proper process by which this issue is investigated in the appropriate manner and by the appropriate authorities," he said.

+“In this, as I have said before, they have our full and wholehearted support and co-operation.
+Let me state clearly: the law must take its course.
+As this process continues, it would not be right for me to comment further on this matter.
+Meanwhile, my family and I will continue in our duty and service to you all.”

-There has been no statement as yet from Buckingham Palace, although King Charles III earlier this month expressed "profound concern" regarding the new allegations over his brother's conduct, stating he stood ready to support any police investigation.
+The British monarch had earlier this month expressed "profound concern" about the most recent allegations over his brother's conduct, stating he stood ready to support any police investigation.

-Twice this month the king has been heckled in public by bystanders over his sibling's Epstein connections.
+Twice this month the king has been heckled in public over his sibling's Epstein connections.

+Andrew's fall from grace has gathered pace since the disastrous interview he gave to BBC’s Newsnight in 2019 over his alleged attachment to Virginia Giuffre, which Mr Mountbatten-Windsor has denied.

+As the raft of three million emails emerged from the US connected to Epstein, pressure grew on the king to act.
+He removed the former prince from Royal Lodge in Windsor and placed him in the Sandringham estate last month.

 Andrew Mountbatten-Windsor through the years - in pictures